Horance94/Horance/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Biomedical signal processing
-  - Computational Linguistics
+  - Noninvasive neural activity monitoring
-  - Information Retrieval
+  - Wearables

 # Education to show in About widget
 education: